 Location: Bandama Caldera Outside of Las Palmas

-Pico de Bandama Viewpoint
+The Pico de Bandama Viewpoint

-Here you’ll get an amazing view of the Gran Canaria Volcano crater, Las Palmas city, and the beautiful ocean in the distance.
+Before heading out on the trail, we recommend driving high above the crater to Pico de Bandama.
+Here you’ll have incredible views of the Gran Canaria Volcano crater, Las Palmas city, and the beautiful ocean in the distance.

 Starting the Bandama Caldera Hike

 It’s important to note you can actually start from either side of the trail.
 However, the best place to begin the hike is from the Bandama Golf Hotel.
-There’s a parking lot near the hotel, but just know you’ll need to walk the road from the end of the trail back to your car.

 The beginning of the Gran Canaria Volcano hike is a straightaway until you get to the first incline.
-To your left you can see directly inside the Bandama Caldera, and to your right will be the Atlantic Ocean.
+To your left ,you can see directly inside the Bandama Caldera, and to your right will be the Atlantic Ocean.

-Following the Trail
+Following the Gran Canaria Volcano Trail

 First off, some of the terrain is dirt while in other places it’s volcanic gravel.
-This can make some of the hills slippery so make sure to bring your shoes if you’re coming from the beach!
+This can make some of the hills slippery, so make sure to bring your shoes if you’re coming from the beach!

 This is not a difficult hike by any means, but there are some steep inclines.
-Specifically towards the end when you’re going up the road be prepared for a short climb to the top.
-Unfortunately, this isn’t a great hike for children as some parts are steep with no railings.
+Specifically towards the end when you’re going up the road, be prepared for a short climb to the top.
+Unfortunately, this isn’t a great hike for children, as some parts are steep with no railings.

-Looping the Bandama Crater
+Looping the Caldera de Bandama

 Camino Fondo de Caldera